threefoldtech/info_grid/src/faq/faq.md

 Running your 3Node without the GPU can save some power consumption as well as giving you one more extra slot for other hardware.
 ***

-### My 3Node is based on a Z800.
-The PSU is not working anymore.
-Is there an alternative to buying another expensive PSU?

-It is possible to build your own PSU for the Z800.
-There is a great DIY guide by Linus on this [here](https://linustechtips.com/topic/1134357-hp-z800-alternative-power-supply-found/).
-This is clearly for advanced DIYer.

-***

 ### Is it possible to add high-level GPU on rack servers to farm more TFT?

 Some farmers had success installing GPUs such as the RTX3080 in servers as small as 2U (such as R730).
 Connections such as 250W 8-pin plug are needed on each riser.
 Generally, tower servers have more space to add high-level GPU.